-2.17 | Example: Personal data collected for security purposes the purpose, School ABC may place a prominent sign at the reception desk indicating that visitors' details will be collected for security purposes.
+2.17 | Example: Personal data collected for security purposes the individual provides his/her personal data voluntarily for the purpose.
+As good practice, to ensure that the individual is aware of the purpose, School ABC may place a prominent sign at the reception desk indicating that visitors' details will be collected for security purposes.